AlibabaCloudDocs/cdn/intl.en-US/New API Reference/Service management operations/DescribeCdnUserResourcePackage.md

 # DescribeCdnUserResourcePackage

-Queries the current resource plans that you have purchased for Alibaba Cloud Content Delivery Network \(CDN\).
+Queries the resource plans that you have purchased for Alibaba Cloud Content Delivery Network \(CDN\).

-You can call this operation up to 30 times per second with each account.
+**Note:** The maximum number of times that each user can call this operation per second is 30.

 ## Debugging